localhots/SimulaTR69/README.md

 # Use

-All required methods are supported and should behave realistically, except Upload and Factory Reset currently don't do anything.
+All required methods are supported and should behave realistically, except Upload currently don't do anything.
 There are quirks though.

 ## Connection Requests